I used to buy half gallons of milk when we needed it. That was back before I learned how to freeze milk.

-Well why I haven’t been doing this all my adult life, I don’t know.
+Well why I hadn’t I been doing that all my adult life?
+I don’t know.
 But I tried it, it worked, and I decided this has to be a blog post because who else doesn’t know about this?

 How To Freeze Milk